give us a call:(513) 858-6575

 Sports Dentistry

-We understand our patients here at Fairfield Pediatric Dentistry are involved of all sorts of activities and because of this Dr. Skelton and Dr. Kennedy want to make sure they understand how to properly care for their bright smiles while having fun.
+We understand our patients here at Fairfield Pediatric Dentistry are involved of all sorts of activities and because of this Dr. Skelton want to make sure they understand how to properly care for their bright smiles while having fun.
 Injuries to the teeth and mouth are common among athletes.
 It’s important to protect your child’s smile if he or she plays sports, for aesthetics as well as for health reasons.

 Common Dental Injuries in Sports